 - Improve your articulation and vocal projection so that other people find it easier to hear you.

 - Use pauses effectively.
 (Silence has a big impact on speech.)

 - Vary your tempo and tone when speaking.
 This makes you more interesting to listen to.
 (Practice at home by recording yourself speaking.)

-5. Use a confident body language
+2. Use confident body language

-If you walk around with your shoulders hunched, arms crossed, and eyes on the ground, you will seem shy, afraid, or insecure.
+Our body language can tell people how we feel about ourselves.
+For example, if you walk around with your shoulders hunched, arms crossed, and your eyes on the ground, you will seem shy, afraid, or insecure.
 None of that commands respect.

 These are the characteristics of confident body language:

 - Good eye contact when speaking and listening